Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4RJB9d0nHOU.md

 ### Transcript

-> will there be a big revealed chill stream as it was with update three yeah yeah we'll do a big stream again you guys uh for it short for short um
+> will there be a big revealed chill stream as it was with update three yeah yeah we'll do a big stream again you guys, for it short for short